By Evaggelos Vallianatos

 The scholars of Alexandria pioneered the techniques of scholarly research and painstaking study, which spread all over the civilized world.
 They continue to be the model for classical and scientific studies.

-This enlightenment lasted for several centuries, from the death of Alexander the Great in 323 BCE until the second century.
+This enlightenment lasted for several centuries from the death of Alexander the Great in 323 BCE through to the second century.

 In the late fourth century BCE, Euclid codified Greek mathematics in his masterpiece “The Elements.”